 When we come together as an intelligentsia, we’re not just looking for answers; we’re looking for the right answers.
 Our greatest help always comes from Allah (SWT).
 We don’t know what portion of His Grace comes to us by way of the group intellect.

-It is important to note too that a think tank doesn’t just solve problems; it’s work can can lead to discovery of untapped opportunities, especially economic opportunities that are urgently needed to help fund the model communities vision.
+It is important to note too that a think tank doesn’t just solve problems; its work can can lead to discovery of untapped opportunities, especially economic opportunities that are urgently needed to help fund projects and programs.

-The CWSC Think Tank serve as an intellectual clearing house researching ideas to improve any aspect of community life.
+The CWSC Think Tank serves as an intellectual clearing house researching ideas to improve any aspect of community life.
 No single institution has the human resources or capital to effectively take on this challenge, yet together we can remake the world.
 Through CWSC, you’re offered a unique opportunity to bring an idea forward and tap into the group intellect for assistance in getting to the most excellent design, process and implementation.
-Even if you don’t have the timeor perhaps the skills personally to lead your idea, still submit it.
+Even if you don’t have the time or perhaps the skills personally to lead your idea, still submit it.
 You can find others to network with through the Model Communities National Resource Directory (MCNRD).
+Stop and visit too at the CWSC Volunteer Library & Reference Center.